muffinista/gopher2000/README.markdown

-Or, you can use the equally awesome [ncat](http://nmap.org/ncat/), which is basically the successor to netcat:
+Or, you can use the equally awesome [ncat](http://nmap.org/ncat/), which is basically the successor to netcat.
+In general, I find that ncat works better.
+Here's an example of it in operation:

 ```
+#
+# Testing text output
+#

 ~/Projects/gopher2000: echo "/about" | ncat -C localhost 7070
 Gopher 2000 -- World Domination via Text Protocols
 .